 Can I lean in and whisper something to you?
-It’s the beginning of the New Year and everything is still fresh.
-I can still sense your overwhelming hope for the weeks and months ahead.
+It’s the beginning of the New Year, and everything is still fresh.
+I can even sense your overwhelming hope for the weeks and months ahead.
 I can still see you fist pump the air as you shout, “THIS WILL BE OUR YEAR!”
 And you know?
 I am right there with you!
 I am holding my pom-poms and doing cartwheels in the living room.
-(And feeling sore afterwards.)
-I am hoping and believing this will be our year.
-The year of fulfillment.
+(And feeling sore afterward.)
+I am hoping and believing this will be our year—the year of fulfillment.

 The fulfillment of our dreams.
 Our desires.
 Our hopes.
 And our wishes.

-But sister, because it is life, I also know that at some point in the year something might not go according to plan.
+But sister, because it is life, I also know that something might not go according to plan at some point in the year.
 An obstacle might come and block your path.
-Or perhaps the same old one you have been staring at for months or even years just won’t seem to move.
-And I know that as time marches on in the year and events take place, pregnancy announcements by others are made, and holidays fly by, all without the desires of your heart fulfilled, the hope and faith you have that change is just right around the corner?
+Or perhaps the same old one you have been staring at for months or even years won’t seem to move.
+And I know that as time marches on in the year and events take place, pregnancy announcements by others are all over social media, and holidays fly by, all without the desires of your heart fulfilled, the hope and faith you have that change is just right around the corner?
 The excitement you feel right now?
 It might get lost.

-It might get lost when Easter quickly approaches and you do not have a little one of your own to give an Easter bunny basket to, color Easter eggs with, or purchase a new Easter Sunday outfit for.
+It might get lost when Easter quickly approaches, and you do not have a little one of your own to give an Easter bunny basket to, color Easter eggs with, or purchase a new Easter Sunday outfit for church service.

-It might get lost on Mother’s Day when you don’t hear the pitter patters of tiny feet come running down the hallway ready to serve you breakfast in bed, give you a noodle necklace to proudly wear, or a homemade card to display.
+It might get lost on Mother’s Day when you don’t hear the pitter patters of tiny feet come running down the hallway ready to serve you breakfast in bed, give you a noodle necklace to wear proudly, or a homemade card to display.

-It might get lost when you and your spouse venture to the beach for a vacation this summer.
-It will seem like a good idea to break away from the pain that infertility can bring and reconnect with one another, but as it might turn out?
-Your womb could ache even more as you watch families enjoy splashing in the water and sculpting sand castles together.
+It might get lost when you and your spouse venture to the beach for a vacation.
+It will seem like a good idea to break away from the pain that infertility brings and reconnect with one another, but as it turns out?
+Your womb aches even more as you watch families enjoy splashing in the water and sculpting sandcastles together.

-It might get lost when your friend announces she is pregnant with her second…or third…or even fourth.
+It might get lost when your friend announces she is pregnant with her second, third…or even fourth.

 It might get lost with a failed adoption match…enough said.